Pronunciation: uh-PAT-uh-don

 Discovery

-In keeping with the air of mystery regarding the Deceptive Tooth's deceptive remains, their provenance is far from certain, but they may be from the Morrison Formation's Rocky Mountain region.
+In keeping with the air of mystery regarding the Deceptive Tooth's deceptive remains, their provenance is far from certain.
+They were described by O.C.
+Marsh in 1877 as being "from the Rocky Mountain region", and may have been found in the Morrison Formation of Garden Park, Colorado, USA.

 The holotype (USMN coll.) is nothing more than a partial vertebra.